SILAsiaPub/lift-mods/README.md

 This is a basic set of files run by a patch file to change a LIFT file output from FieldWorks Language Explorer.

 * It allows you to reorder the gloss languages so you choose which language show with the vernacular in Dictionary App Builder.
+(This is not needed as DAB can reorder by drag and drop.)
 * The script can also add one or two language tabs for semantic domain words and numbers.

 ## Installation